-Westerby has contended that Mr B would likely have proceeded with the transfer and subsequent investments regardless of the actions it took.
+Westerby has contended that Mr H would likely have proceeded with the transfer and subsequent investments regardless of the actions it took.
 It's highlighted that other SIPP providers were accepting such investments at the time, and says the transactions would have been effected with another provider.

-Westerby has argued that another SIPP operator would have accepted Mr B's application, had it declined it.
-But I don't think it's fair and reasonable to say that Westerby shouldn't compensate Mr B for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found it did.
-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr B's application from Abana.
+And Westerby might argue that another SIPP operator would have accepted Mr H's application had it declined it.
+But I don't think it's fair and reasonable to say that Westerby shouldn't compensate Mr H for his loss on the basis of speculation that another SIPP operator would have made the same mistakes as I've found Westerby did.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted Mr H's application from Abana.

-Further, and in any eventuality, even if another SIPP provider had been willing to accept Mr B's application from Abana, that process would still have needed Mr B to be willing to continue to do business with Abana after Westerby had rejected his application for another application to proceed.
-And, for the reasons I've given above, I'm not satisfied that Mr B would have continued to accept or act on pensions advice from Abana in such circumstances.
+Further, and in any eventuality, even if another SIPP provider had been willing to accept Mr H's application from Abana, that process would still have needed Mr H to be willing to continue to do business with Abana after Westerby had rejected his application.
+And for the reasons I've given above, I'm not satisfied that Mr H would have continued to accept or act on pensions advice from Abana in such circumstances.

-In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Westerby had refused to accept Mr B's application from Abana, the transaction wouldn't still have gone ahead.
+In the circumstances, I'm satisfied it's fair and reasonable to conclude that if Westerby had refused to accept Mr H's application from Abana, the transaction wouldn't still have gone ahead.